Applications for the 2023-2024 LFA cohort will be emailed to eligible students. Check your UC Davis email in the next few months and stay tuned!

 - Individualized academic advising and support

-- Quarterly seminars devoted to academic achievement and cultural exploration
+- Quarterly seminars & events devoted to academic achievement, cultural exploration and identity development

 - Check-ins with program staff